rav3ndust/DarkNightsRising/README.md

 # dependencies

-*dialog*, *mpg123*, and *flite*.
+*dialog*, *mpg123*, *flite*, *python3*, and *pip*.
 These programs should be available in every major Linux distribution's repositories.

 When work on the installation script for the game is finished, I will hope to have it check for the dependencies and auto-install them if they aren't already on the player's machine.

 # how to play

-You can play the game just by making sure you have these two dependencies installed on your machine:
+You can play the game just by making sure you have these few dependencies installed on your machine:

 - dialog
 - flite